slowli/externref/crates/cli/README.md

 its filtering can be configured using the `RUST_LOG` env variable (e.g., `RUST_LOG=externref=debug`).

+Alternatively, you may use the app Docker image [as described below](#using-docker-image).

 ## Usage

 The executable provides the same functionality as the WASM [`processor`]